aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Steven Czerwinksi
 * Author information: Staff Software Engineer at Scalyr.

-\item \emph{BLOG5:} This shows the power of AngularJS for encapsulation and separation of concerns.
+> This shows the power of AngularJS for encapsulation and separation of concerns.

 #### [BLOG6] Speeding Up AngularJS Apps With Simple Optimizations
 * Access date: August-2015